 The downside of having your photos taken by a Disney PhotoPass photographer is that the queue may be long, and you would have to wait for your turn.
 It’s okay if you’re not on the clock.

 But if you are, I suggest you hire a photographer to do your personalized photo shoot.

 Our Disneyland Photoshoot

 After canceling a few trips to Disneyland over the past few years, our family was stoked to finally be back in December 2021.
 So, we booked a Disneyland photographer to commemorate this.

-We’ve done photoshoots at Disneyland in the past where I’ve worn something from the Disney Dress Shop and the boys wore button-down shirts, suspenders, and bow ties (which always look adorable).
+We’ve done photoshoots at Disneyland in the past, where I wore something from the Disney Dress Shop, and the boys wore button-down shirts, suspenders, and bow ties (which always look adorable).

 We found our photographer through Flytographer, which is a network of photographers.
 It’s super easy to find the photographer of your dreams and book them for your trip to Disneyland.